strudeljs/strudeljs.org/source/community/index.md

 # Community

-Strudel is worked on part-time by Cognifide's engineering team.
+Strudel is worked on part-time by Wunderman Thompson Technology engineering team.
 They're often around and available for questions.
 Strudel is in it's current shape thanks to the core team and all contributors around.

 ## Contributors